Skip to main content

 Overview

-Costory evaluates your cloud spend every day (or twice a day depending on your plan) across AWS, GCP, and Azure.
-You define what to watch, the threshold that matters, and where to send the notification.
-Costory handles the rest.
-Use cloud cost alerts to turn that daily evaluation into proactive notifications instead of manual checks.
+Costory evaluates your cloud spend every day, or three times a day depending on your plan, across AWS, GCP, and Azure.
+You define the cost or metric query, write the formula when needed, choose the trigger condition, and select where notifications go.
+Use cloud cost alerts to turn daily evaluation into proactive notifications instead of manual checks.
 Where alerts fit in your day-to-day:

 • Catching a cost spike in a specific service before it compounds over the full billing period